About deploying databases

 Please note that if there is no connectivity to your external database, or your external database host is not configured correctly, the deployment will fail.

 This option deploys your chosen database to the same server as your web server - this is intended primarily for development, as running your database locally in production is not advised.
 In this case, your application database configuration will be amended to target your local database server.
 If you scale up your web server, these settings will also be amend automatically to reflect your database configuration.

 This option will automatically create a new server for your database and configure your application accordingly.

 Upgrading your database

-Once the new stack is created, you can migrate data from your old stack to your new stack.
+Once the new application is created, you can migrate data from your old application to your new application.

 Customize your database configuration